File Juicer

 damaged jpeg

-JPEG files contain a header that specifies how they are compressed, as well as the dimensions of the image.
-If this header becomes corrupted, the file becomes as incomprehensible as an encrypted file.
-To recover such a file, you need to replace the header to "unlock" it.
-You can obtain such a "key" if you have access to an image taken by the same model of camera, using the same quality settings.
-Then, by copying the header from the good JPEG to the damaged one using a hex editor (such as HexFiend), the file may become readable again with image viewers.
+JPEG files contain a header that specifies how they are compressed and the dimensions of the image.
+If this header becomes corrupted the file becomes unreadable.
+To recover such a file you need to replace the header with one from a known-good JPEG taken by the same camera model at the same quality setting.
+Copy the header using a hex editor such as HexFiend and the file may become readable again.

 Damaged JPEG files are often split into strips, so manual recovery will likely result in an image similar to the one shown here.
 While much of the image may be lost, some pixels can still be recovered.
-If you have many damaged JPEG files, the process is time-consuming and usually doesn't yield results that justify the effort.
+If you have many damaged JPEG files the process is time-consuming and usually does not justify the effort.

-Preview which comes with macOS can read lightly damaged JPEG files.
+Preview on macOS can open lightly damaged JPEG files.

 Thumbnails inside JPEG files

-When disk problems become worse than what standard tools can handle and the data you are losing is important, you can contact data recovery companies.
-They treat each case individually and have clean rooms if the hard disk needs to be disassembled.
+When disk problems are beyond what standard tools can handle, data recovery companies treat each case individually and have clean rooms for disassembling hard disks.
+One such company is DriveSavers.

-If you have recovered damaged files form flash cards, I recommend that you try another flash card recovery program as well.
-Images may be recoverable on flash cards long after you believe it has been erased.
+If you have recovered files from a memory card, try a second recovery tool as well.
+Data can remain recoverable long after you believe the card has been erased.

-Many JPEG files which became damaged while kept on a hard disk are not JPEG files at all but random data from the hard disk.
-This is not easy to see without a Hex Editor.
+Many apparently damaged JPEG files recovered from a hard disk are not JPEG files at all but random data the recovery tool mistakenly flagged.
+This is hard to detect without a hex editor.

-FireFox: The image [location] cannot be displayed because it contains errors
+Firefox: The image cannot be displayed because it contains errors

-This message is from FireFox having trouble displaying an image.
-If the image addres is online, then it is likely a broken link or misconfigured server.
-If this image is a file on disk, then the file is corrupted.
+If the image address is online this is likely a broken link or misconfigured server.
+If the file is on disk it is corrupted.

 Photos: Unable to read metadata.
 The file may be corrupt.

-Apple Photos reads the metadata as the first action when it imports images.
-Without metadata it can not import the file.
-Missing metadata is likely because the file has been badly damaged, but it does not rule out that there still may be recoverable data in it
+Apple Photos reads metadata as its first step when importing.
+Without metadata it cannot import the file.
+Missing metadata usually means the file is badly damaged, but there may still be recoverable pixel data inside.

-Badly damaged JPEG images can't be opened in Pixelmator.
-There may be recoverable pixels inside, but the chances are not good
+Badly damaged JPEG images cannot be opened in Pixelmator.
+There may be recoverable pixels inside but the chances are not good.

 Photoshop: Could not complete your request because an invalid SOS, DHT, or EOI JPEG marker is found before a JPEG SOI marker

-Nerd talk for that the first important header part of the JPEG file has been damaged.
-Pixels or a preview might still be recoverable.
+The first header section of the JPEG file has been damaged.
+Pixels or a thumbnail preview might still be recoverable.